BuckDaTruck/Scribe/Device/wiring_instructions.md

 | 2      | Pin 13           | GPIO27 | Highlight trigger |

 Use internal pull-up resistors; buttons should connect GPIO to **GND** when pressed.

 ---

+### Breadboard Layout

+Refer to [board.jpeg](board.jpeg) for an example layout showing how the microphone, buttons and LED line up on a half-size breadboard.

+---